Skip to main content

 The most complicated guilt comes with decisions about their care.
 My parents have been married for nearly sixty years.
 Their lives are intertwined, and every change feels heavy.
 When Alzheimer's disease advanced, memory care became the safest option for my mother, while hospice care at home became the best option for my father.
 Both decisions protect their well-being, and both still carry guilt.

 I feel guilty when I choose to sit down and read a book instead of using that hour to organize medications or answer messages.
 I feel guilty when I let my husband help our daughter with geometry homework while I sit quietly beside my father holding his hand.
-I feel guilty when I'm too tired to plan a special outing for my teenage daughter after a long week of work and caregiving.
+I feel guilty when I am too tired to plan a special outing for my teenage daughter after a long week of work and caregiving.

 I even feel guilty when I wish, quietly and privately, that life was a little easier right now.

 Burnout is real.
-I have a supportive village and the work still stretches every part of my heart and energy.
+I have a supportive village, and the work still stretches every part of my heart and energy.

-Last week I told my father's hospice doula that I didn't feel much guilt about my care for him anymore.
+Last week I told my father's hospice doula that I did not feel much guilt about my care for him anymore.
 I feel confident that I am giving him everything I can with love and presence.
 I also told her that the guilty feeling could return tomorrow because caregiving emotions change constantly.

 Later that week, my father told his nurse that he feels like a burden.